-The Toronto Fringe Festival runs from July 5 to16 with live performances happening across the city.
+The Toronto Fringe Festival runs from July 5 to 16, 2017, with live performances happening across the city.
 Escape the summer heat and catch a show (or four) at Artscape Youngplace.
 Here is the list of Fringe shows we have going on:

 White Wedding by Taylor Marie Graham

 Lisa and her brilliantly analytical mind are having trouble understanding why we spend so much time celebrating painful emotions like love.
 Will attending her childhood best friend’s wedding at her old high school help clear things up?
 Maybe she should just hide upstairs.

 White Wedding is a new site specific play written and directed by Taylor Marie Graham premiering at the 2017 Toronto Fringe.
 This bizarre comedy explores those inevitable life questions that come up after all the anticipation of a wedding is over.
 Who are we really?
 And what is the point of it all?

 It’s the first day of the new semester, and the grade eleven Shakespeare unit!
 Take your seat, open your books, and if something seems a little off about Mrs. Lee-Humbert, it’s not just you.

 This is Not She is an interactive solo show written and performed by Julia Haist that explores the relationship between teacher and student, taking dark and unexpected turns along the way.
 Audience members can expect to read from one of Shakespeare’s more obscure plays, Troilus and Cressida, share their own thoughts on love and war, and get to know their teacher far more intimately than anyone anticipated, including the teacher herself.